Chiemeka-Nwakama/Regional-Forecasting-Policy-Analytics-Vaccine-Distribution-Modeling/README.md

 Models trained **separately per country**:
 - **Random Forest Regressor** (performance + feature importance)
 - **Regression Tree (DecisionTreeRegressor)** (interpretability; visualized with a shallow max depth)
+- **Two Ridge Forecast Models** for forward prediction:
+  - A first **Ridge regression model** is fit using the retained country-specific predictors to estimate immunization coverage from the socioeconomic and health indicators.
+  - A second **Ridge-based forecasting step** projects those predictor trends forward by year, allowing the model to generate future immunization estimates even when future observed covariates are unavailable.
+  - This two-model setup separates **predictor forecasting** from **coverage prediction**, helping stabilize forecasts under multicollinearity and small-sample country-level settings.

 ### 3) Evaluation and Interpretation